Subtitles: Methods

-Creation, delivery and display of subtitles
+Creation, delivery, and display of subtitles

-Professional subtitlers usually work with specialized computer software and hardware where the video is digitally stored on a hard disk, making each individual frame instantly accessible.
-Besides creating the subtitles, the subtitler usually also tells the computer software the exact positions where each subtitle should appear and disappear.
-For cinema film, this task is traditionally done by separate technicians.
-The result is a subtitle file containing the actual subtitles as well as position markers indicating where each subtitle should appear and disappear.
-These markers are usually based on timecode if it is a work for electronic media (e.g., TV, video, DVD), or on film length (measured in feet and frames) if the subtitles are to be used for traditional cinema film.
+Professional subtitlers usually work with specialized computer software and hardware where the video is stored digitally, making each frame instantly accessible.
+Besides creating the subtitles, the subtitler usually tells the computer software the timing and duration of each subtitle.
+These markers are usually based on timecode if it is a work for electronic media (e.g., TV, video, DVD) or on film length (measured in feet and frames).
+For cinema exhibition, this task is undertaken by a specialist or team of specialists.

 The finished subtitle file is used to add the subtitles to the picture, either: